w3c/i18n-discuss/explainers/string-meta-explainer.md

 ### Why is this important?

 Strings containing natural language text are a common type of data on the Web.
-When strings are passed through data formats such as JSON and then inserted into a customer’s display, metadata associated with the strings is lost unless the sender has some way to provide it.
-Introspection of strings to restore or detect language and base direction is difficult to accomplish.
+Display APIs and document formats such as HTML provide the means to set the language and base direction of text.
+When strings are passed through data formats such as JSON and then inserted into a customer’s display, unless the language and direction metadata remain associated with the string values, there is nothing to use to set these "hooks" into the display layer.
+Introspection of strings to restore or detect language and base direction is difficult to accomplish and heuristics for doing this are estimates at best.

+This document cannot present all of the details of why language and direction metadata are important.
+The below examples are just a taste of the issues. **For detailed examples and breakdown of all of the issues, see [lang-bidi-use-cases](https://www.w3.org/International/articles/lang-bidi-use-cases/).**

 ### Why is language information needed?
 What can go wrong?